RedHatInsights/wordmill/README.md

 ## Running API server

-This project also contains a flask API server which can receive .json content and summarize it.
+This project also contains a flask API server which can receive a document summarize it.
 This API is a work-in-progress.

-TODO items for the API service:
-* support different doc types
-* support changing prompts

 To run the server: